The Cheviot from College Valley

 The Cheviot, at 815 metres, is the principal hill in Northumbria, and a somewhat secretive one at that, with no close road access.
 The summit hardly rises above the boggy plateau on which it is situated, and whilst the shortest route to it is probably from the end of the road in the valley of the Harthope Burn, over Scald Hill, this route holds far more interest.

 The Mounthooly Bunkhouse (recently refurbished), is located at the end of a long private road in the College Valley.
-Other than residents, only 12 cars a day are permitted, and a permit can be obtained from Sale & Partners, Glendale Road, Wooler (Tel:01668-281611), on payment of £ 10 (2007).
+Other than residents, a permit is required and can be obtained online from www.college-valley.co.uk.
 There is a free car park at the entrance to the valley, but believe me, the fee is well worth it!

 Leave the car on the grass just before the gate to Mounthooly, pass through the gate and behind the buildings following a clear track alongside the infant College Burn, through a number of gates, and eventually into open rough pasture and a waymarker.
 Here it is possible to follow the left hand branch of the stream into a deep valley, clearly visible up ahead, and enjoy some easy scrambling on either side of the stream, into the Hen Hole.
 There are several tales about the Hen Hole, probably the best known being that of Black Adam of Cheviot, a notorious outlaw, who gatecrashed a wedding party in Wooperton, robbed the guests, raped and murdered the bride then made his escape, hotly pursued by the groom, to the Hen Hole, where they scrambled up the rocks and made a 20ft. leap across the ravine to Black Adams cave, where they fought until both men fell to their deaths in the College Burn below.